 - 2 racks of lamb, frenched (about 1 1/2 pounds each)

 For the Fondue

 - 1 garlic clove, minced

 - 1 teaspoon turmeric

 Prepare the Lamb

-Preheat the oven to 425 degrees F. In a small bowl, combine the mustard with the and French Kiss seasoning.
+Preheat the oven to 425 degrees F. In a small bowl, combine the mustard with the Lemon & Shallots seasoning.
 Season the lamb generously with salt and pepper and coat evenly with the mustard mixture.
 Pat the bread crumbs all over the lamb racks, pressing to help them adhere.

 Set the lamb racks fat side up on a rimmed baking sheet and roast until medium-rare, about 30 minutes.
 An instant-read thermometer inserted into the center of the meat should register 135 degrees F. Let the racks rest on the baking sheet for 10 minutes.